 All of the suggestions I’ve made so far about the utilization of Medium in your digital marketing efforts have been centered around newer sites.
 However, there are a few ways to get your content seen on its network if you already have a site that has a regular audience and a domain.

-You can republish your content on Medium.
+- You can republish your content on Medium.
 Medium allows you to canonicalize content you post onto the Medium network to your own website.
 This makes it so you get neither a duplicate content penalty or get outranked by your Medium posts in the SERP.
 Just, make sure that you are canonicalizing back to your site’s original post.
 You can import a story here.
 Baremetrics, an analytics tool, recently published a post revealing that they actually had a larger audience outside of the medium platform and as a result have largely removed their content from Medium as they have more success with their website off of the platform.
 However, in the post they do note that they republish content after its initial publish date by 2 weeks and use the import tool to canonicalize to their own site.

 When I first started examining Medium from an SEO perspective, I was alarmed by the amount of URLs associated with each page.
 Both author and post pages use around eight URLs similar to, “https://theringer.com/@michaelweinreb?source=---------1”.
 However, all of these extra URLs are for tracking purposes and are properly canonicalized, so there should not be duplicate content issues as a result.